Application Forms for Common Admission Test (CAT)

 Post graduate management courses are as follows -

 There are four separate sections in the CAT question paper.
-They are mainly `Verbal Ability`, `Reading Comprehension`, `Problem Solving` and `Data Interpretation`.
-These sections comprise multiple choices questions and they are required to be answered only by using HB pencil on a computer coded answer paper.
+They are mainly 'Verbal Ability', 'Reading Comprehension', 'Problem Solving' and 'Data Interpretation'.
+These sections comprise of multiple choice questions and are required to be answered only by using HB pencil on a computer coded answer paper.
 For every single incorrect answer the students would get negative marks.
 The IIMs change the pattern of question every year to avoid predictability.
-Deeper understanding of the various concepts and their applications are required to be successful in the CAT.
+Deeper understanding of the various concepts and their applications is needed to become successful in the CAT.

-Quantitative Ability (QA): In this section, the questions are designed such that there is a lot of stress implied on reasoning skills more than on their computational skills.
+* Quantitative Ability (QA): In this section, the questions are designed with a lot of emphasis on reasoning skills.

-Data Interpretation (DI): This section presents data to the candidate in forms such as case lets, pie diagrams, bar graphs, etc so as to evaluate the candidate`s skills at analyzing the given information.
+* Data Interpretation (DI): This section some data is presented to the candidates in the form of pie diagrams, bar graphs, etc to evaluate the candidate's skills at analyzing the given information.
 Data Sufficiency questions in this section are based on basic mathematics.

-Verbal Ability (VA): This section explores the candidate`s understanding of the English Language and also tests them on their Reasoning Skills.
-The questions in this section typically comprise sentence correction, sentence sequencing, verbal reasoning etc.
+* Verbal Ability (VA): This section explores the candidates' understanding of the English Language and also tests them on their Reasoning Skills.
+The questions in this section typically comprise of sentence correction, sentence sequencing, verbal reasoning etc.

-The final results of the CAT are announced on the official CAT website.
-After the written exam of CAT, the prospective candidates are ranked as per the scores obtained by them and the best of candidates are called by the IIMs, the prestigious management institute of the country.
-At this time, the other renowned business management schools, which have accepted the scores of CAT for the admissions also start sending their call letters to the short-listed candidates.
-The candidates receiving the call letters need to buy the application forms of these other colleges and apply to them separately.
+The final results of the CAT are announced on the official website of CAT.
+After the written exam of CAT, the prospective candidates are ranked as per the scores obtained by them and the best of candidates are called by the IIMs, the most prestigious management institutes of the country.
+Other elite business management schools, which accept the scores of CAT for the admissions also send their call letters to the short-listed candidates.
+The candidates receiving the call letters need to buy the application forms of these institutes and apply to them separately.
 After the written test, the selected students have to undergo a group discussion and a personal interview.
-Group discussions are more like a stress interview where the students are posed with real problems and situations about which they need to think and discuss and reach at an amicable solution.
-Then at last there is the individual interview that is equally detailed and important in nature.
+In group discussions students are posed with some significant topics about which they need to think and discuss and reach at an amicable conclusion.
+Personal interview is the final step of the selection process.